-Scotland v Ukraine - preview, team news & stats
+Scotland ready for emotionally charged encounter

 - Scotland have won seven qualifiers during this campaign, their joint-most ever.
 They also won seven in qualifying for the 1998 tournament, which was the last time they reached the finals.

 - This is Scotland's first World Cup play-off since 1985, when they faced Australia for a place at the 1986 finals.
-In the first leg, they won 2-0 at Hampden with goals from Davie Cooper and Frank McAvennie, and drew 0-0 in Melbourne.
+In the first leg, they won 2-0 at Hampden with goals from Davie Cooper and Frank McAvennie and drew 0-0 in Melbourne.

 - Both John McGinn and Lyndon Dykes have scored four goals in this campaign for Scotland.
 The last Scottish player to net more goals in a single campaign was Kevin Gallacher in qualifying for the 1998 finals (six).